 - Olive Oil and Butter: Honestly, cooking chicken with both olive oil and butter is tastier than using just one of them on their own.

 - Sundried Tomatoes: Jarred sun dried tomatoes in oil are perfect.
 Chop up the tomatoes into smaller pieces, and save the oil from the jar.
 You can add it to this recipe for extra flavor, or save it for another recipe.
+If you prefer, you can leave the sundried tomatoes whole, but I find them too big to enjoy in this dish.

 - Dijon Mustard: This mustard made with wine gives a sophisticated flavor note to the sauce, super easily.
+Do not worry, it won’t make your sauce taste like mustard, it will just enhance the flavor.

 - Parmesan Cheese: Freshly grated parmesan is best, and adds a cheesy creaminess, plus salt to this skillet chicken.